Ashton-L/Ashton-L/README.md

 Welcome to my cybersecurity portfolio!

 I am a recent Cybersecurity and Information Assurance graduate looking to break into the industry.
-In order to prepare myself the best way possible, I have decided to put together this portfolio not only to demonstrate my skills but also as a way to continue to develop my skills in various areas.
+In order to prepare myself the best way possible, I have decided to put together this portfolio not only to demonstrate my current skills but also as a way to continue to develop my skills in various areas.
+My initial focus has been Python scripting however I will soon be exapanding this portfolio into different areas such as PowerShell and other major cybersecurity tools!

 <h2>Scripting Projects:</h2>